 - i.
 Draft agreements should be published with all relevant planning applications. - ii.
 Camden Council should have a duty to consult with local residents and groups on the content of any draft agreement. - iii.
 The contents of any draft agreement should be fully explained and discussed at the relevant planning committee meeting. - iv.
 The final text of an agreement should be published on the Camden Council website as soon as possible after approval is given to an application.
 This should include a clear breakdown of which payments will be made to whom and at what time. - v.
 The final text should be regularly updated when money is spent. - vi.
-As a general principle, planning gain money should be spent on projects close to the development and should be kept in the Area. - vii.
-The list below indicates the schemes and projects which should be given priority for the spending of planning gain money in the Area.
+As a general principle, developer contributions (whether CIL or S106) should be spent on projects close to the development and should be kept in the Area. - vii.
+The list below indicates the schemes and projects which should be given priority for the spending of developer contributions (both CIL and S106) in the Area.